 In contrast, while electronic price labels involve higher upfront costs, they offer substantial long-term savings by enabling automated updates, remote management, and real-time pricing adjustments.
 These smart labels not only reduce human error but also allow stores to respond quickly to market changes, significantly improving operational efficiency.

-The primary advantage of electronic price labels is their ability to provide real-time price information.
+The primary advantage of electronic pricing labels is their ability to provide real-time price information.
 In the traditional paper-based system, when prices change, employees must manually replace each tag—a time-consuming process prone to mistakes.
 Electronic price labels, on the other hand, can be updated directly from a centralized system, ensuring price consistency across the store and drastically improving efficiency.

 Additionally, electronic price labels can facilitate more precise pricing strategies.
 For example, they allow for dynamic pricing adjustments based on time of day or during promotional events, helping small supermarkets better meet market demands.